 Museums have a potentially critical role to play in the coming energy transition, both as stewards of records and research which might point the way to proven solutions, as well as living reserves of rare and valuable skills.
 The grain race is a good chance to prove this, while having a bit of fun.

-If you are interested in participating in or following the Grain Race, you can find the Up-To-Date 2022 Grain Race Rules and Directory Here.
-You can submit your information for inclusion in the competition as a grower, producer, or shipper via the included link on the Directory page.
+If you are interested in participating in or following the Grain Race, you can find the Up-To-Date 2023 Grain Race Rules and Directory here.
+You can submit your information for inclusion in the competition as a producer or shipper via the included link on the Directory page.

 Grain Race FAQ:

 1. What region is covered by the Race?

 ☛ Maine, New Hampshire, Vermont, Massachusetts, Connecticut, Rhode Island, New York, and New Jersey constitute the Northeast Region for the Grain Race.

 ☛ Not yet...
 But perhaps in future, with enough support we could add them.
 If there is enough interest for future years, an "Extra-Regional" competition may be created.

 3. Can I enter a cargo of Liquid Grains, such as Beer?
 Baked grains such as bread?

 ☛ Yes!
 For 2023, there are now categories for Brewed, Baked, Distilled and Feed grains alongside the traditional types.

 4. Is There A Start & Finish Line?